|

 Panel does

-not detect or cross-react with other mycobacteria.
+not detect other mycobacterial species.

 P0030 is